lukereding/nonstandard_deviations/_posts/2017-11-13-tidy_resampling_anova.md

 	---
 	Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

-As expected from the plot, there's a strong relationship between the number of cylinders in a car's engine and it's fuel efficiency.
+As expected from the plot, there's a strong relationship between the number of cylinders in a car's engine and its fuel efficiency.

 Now let's try a resampling-based approach, which does not make certain assumptions that an ANOVA makes (e.g. the residuals of the models are normally-distributed).
 I first define a function, `get_ss`, that takes an ANOVA model as input and returns the between-group sums of squares: